UTJenni/Lab3/Lab3.md

 # Q2: What you can tell from looking at a violin plot?
 What you cannot tell?
 What inferences you can make based on the two violin plots?

-A violin plot itself can show us: - Distribution of scores; ie most responses in SWE fall at 4/5
+A violin plot itself can show us: - Distribution of scores; - Mode (ie in this case, most responders, both male and female in SWE fall at 4/5 for life satisfaction) - Total possible Range of scores (ie 0-25 here)

-A violin plot itself cannot show us: - Mean - Standard Deviation - Standard Error
+A violin plot itself cannot show us: - Mean - Median - Standard Deviation - Standard Error - Total number of scores from each subject - Total number of surveyed subjects - correlation (separate plots)

-We can infer from a violin plot:
+We can infer from this violin plot: We see that Male and Female distribution appears to be quite visually similar in terms of life satisfaction, however, there are a couple subtle visual cues; more female than male subjects fall at 10/25 and 15/25for total life satisfaction score, whereas more males appear to land at 20/25.
+Also, it appears that slightly more male respondents fall at the 5/25 total score than females.
+Could it be that Males are more likely to fall in the extremes of satisfaction, whereas Females are more likely to be middle of the road?

+In terms of self esteem, again they do appear to have visually similar distributions, with some slight differences; visual cues for difference show a more triangular distribution for Males, whereas Females show a more spherical distribution.
+There appear to be two modes for Male subjects at 3 and at 4 (or slightly below 4) whereas the smoother distribution for Female subjects does not indicate two modes; it appears that the Female mode lands around 3, but no strong peaks or valleys.